se6wagner/apex-base/README.md

 apex-base
 =========

+**migrated from code.google.com.
+Please be aware that this project is not actively maintained.**

-Base classes for DRYer force.com apex code
+*Base classes for DRYer force.com apex code*

+An open source library providing extendable base classes for

+* Apex Objects
+* Collections
+* Visualforce Controllers
+* allowing you to keep your code DRY